hlong24399/Url-Shortener/README.md

 # URL Shortener

-* Simple API that will generate Short Url (base-62 converting).
+* Simple API that will generate encrypted Short Url.

 * This API utilizes Flask and Flask-SQLAlchemy framework.
 User input will be stored in `short-url` database.